input-output-hk/Certification-working-group/Agendas/ST-vesting.md

 context for the evaluated TOE by identifying the TOE type, describing the product, and defining the specific evaluated configuration. <br>

+1.5.1 Usage and features

+build transactions using tests, abstract transactions into functions, modify the validator script and the transactions to create new dApp architectures.

+1.5.2 Type

-1.5.X TODO: Usage and features, Type, Non-TOE hardware/firmware/software required by the TOE
+1.5.3 Non-TOE hardware/firmware/software required by the TOE

 npm is the TypeScript package manager. vitest is a testing framework, Helios is a TypeScript DSL for writing dApps in eUTXO model. eUTXO is a model of the Cardano blockchain.